api3dao/oev-docs/docs/oev/index.md

 **Basic Example**

-Imagine a basic overcollateralized lending platform, which uses an oracle for its price feeds to ensure the price remains up-to-date.
-Borrowers of the protocol can be liquidated with some incentive if their position becomes unhealthy to ensure the protocol remains solvent.
+Imagine a basic overcollateralized lending platform, which uses an oracle for its price feeds to ensure prices remains up-to-date.
+Borrowers of the protocol can be liquidated with some incentive whenever their position becomes unhealthy to ensure the protocol remains solvent.
 Say liquidations can occur if the loan-to-value ratio is over 90%.
 Let's look at what happens with the protocol's health over time.

-Assume that initially there are no unhealthy positions.
+Assume, that initially there are no unhealthy positions.
 Many of the price feed updates that happen are "unnecessary", because they don't expose any unhealthy positions and the protocol remains healthy.
 However, say in time there is a price drop that causes many of the positions which used that asset as collateral